lorenzofox3/lorenzofox/posts/controllers.md

 Finally, we build the reactivity on the meta object using [property descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
 This allows us to implement our own setters: whenever the property is set, we request an update.
 Note that we don't have to bother with batching the updates, as it is <a href="./posts/reactive-attributes" rel="prev">already done in the core function</a>.

-We can then delegate to the input generator using ``yield*``
+We can then delegate to the input generator using ``yield*``.

+Note that the reactive properties is a list of property names.
+You could go a bit further and also support some sort of configuration object where you specify how to parse the data, whether it should reflect on a given attribute, etc.

 ### Usage

-We can now compose our component with this controller and it will react to the property assignment.
-However, this requires programmatic access (which is usually done by a declarative view engine like [lit-html](https://www.npmjs.com/package/lit-html), etc).
+We can now compose our component with this controller, and it will react to the property assignment.
+However, this requires programmatic access (which is usually done by a declarative view engine like [lit-html](https://www.npmjs.com/package/lit-html), etc.).

 ```js
 const observeName = withReactiveProps(['name']);